STLDEV2025/developer-kickstart-week1/README.md

-# Developer Kickstart Week 1: Variables, Data Types, and Operators in Apex
+# Developer Kickstart Module 1: Variables, Data Types, and Operators in Apex

-This project is part of the Developer Kickstart Week 1 curriculum at Cloud Code Academy.
+This repository is part of the Developer Kickstart Module 1 curriculum at Cloud Code Academy.
 It's designed to help beginner Salesforce developers learn and practice using variables, data types, and operators in the Apex programming language.

 ## Goals of the Practice

-Through this practice project, you'll gain foundational knowledge about:
+Through this practice set, you'll gain foundational knowledge about:

 - Different data types in Apex, such as Integer, Decimal, Double, String, Boolean, and more.
 - How to declare and use variables in Apex.